 - Results require commitment to the WW lifestyle

-How Hard is myWW to Follow?
+Is myWW Easy to Follow?

 - Grocery Shopping and Meal Planning: Use the App to Make Lists and Quickly See Point Values for Foods